We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 A good business plan can show potential partners, investors, and lenders that you’re dedicated to the business’s success.
 This could help you find better funding opportunities, keep your venture on track, and solidify your company’s position in the market.

 As a new business owner, having a business plan is essential to minimizing risk and increasing your venture’s chances of succeeding.
 But if you’ve never created one before, it can feel like a daunting task.
 Fortunately, it doesn’t have to be that complicated.
-Here’s how to write a business plan step by step.
+Here’s how to do a business plan step by step.

 What Is a Business Plan?